jfeliu007/goplantuml/README.md

 PlantUML Class Diagram Generator for golang projects.
 Generates class diagram text compatible with plantuml with the information of all structures and interfaces as well as the relationship among them.

+## Want to try it on your code?
+Take a look at [www.dumels.com](https://www.dumels.com).
+We have created dumels using this library.

 ## Code of Conduct
 Please, review the code of conduct [here](https://github.com/jfeliu007/goplantuml/blob/master/CODE_OF_CONDUCT.md "here").